It sounds like “negative thinking” to a lot of people. At least before you think about it, it sounds negative.

 I never submitted it for publication.

-I loved writing the book.
+I loved writing the last book where this situation occurred.
 It was a blast.
-It might have even been good.
+It was good.

-I wrote two other books which were really pretty good in my own mind…but I just couldn’t get behind them enough to go to a publisher and have them put them in print…imagining I could have gotten such a deal in the first place.
+I wrote two other books, back before,….which were really pretty good in my own mind…but I just couldn’t get behind them enough to go to a publisher and have them put them in print…imagining I could have gotten such a deal in the first place.

 Then I wrote, The Gift.